jenkinsci/inedo-buildmaster-plugin/README.md

 ## About this plugin
 This plugin allows Jenkins jobs to request version information and trigger builds on a [Inedo BuildMaster](http://inedo.com/buildmaster) application as part of a Jenkins build process.
 Supported features:

-* Release Parameter: select a release at build time and inject environment variables into the job for the create build step
+* Release Parameter: select a release at build time and inject environment variables into the job
-* Build Environment: inject environment variables into the job for the create build step
+* Build Environment: inject environment variables into the job
 * Create Build: trigger a build in BuildMaster
 * Deploy To Stage: deploy a build to a specific stage in BuildMaster